FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 In this section, we will add a form interface to collect the product ID and the new stock value for the update process.
 Feel free to select other data fields that you need to update.
 To achieve this, we will add a form interface using Dashboard 2.0.
 Additionally, we will interact with the database using the same PostgreSQL node that we have used so far in this guide.

-1. Drag a Ui-Form widget onto the canvas and create a new UI group for it.
+1. Drag a ui-form widget onto the canvas and create a new ui-group for it.
 2. Add elements for product id and stock in the form widget and give it a name, label, and select type.
 3. Drag a function node onto Canvas and paste the following script.